Signal-to-Noise Ratio: The Only AI Metric That Matters and Nobody Measures

 - For each token, ask: "Does this token tell the model something specific about PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, or TASK?"

-- If yes: signal token.
-If no: noise token.
+- If yes, it is a signal token.
+If no, it is a noise token.

-For a faster approximation: count the tokens that are proper nouns, specific numbers, explicit instructions, named formats, and boundary statements.
-Those are almost always signal.
-Everything else is suspect.
+For a quick estimate: count proper nouns, specific numbers, clear instructions, named formats, and boundary statements.
+These are almost always signal.
+Treat everything else as suspect.

 SNR Benchmarks: Where You Stand